-The SBCC-CAT can be used by any agency involved in health and development that is interested in improving the design, implementation, and monitoring and evaluation (M&E) of its SBCC programs.
-The Tool should be administered by a facilitator, who, ideally, is not part of the agency.
-The agency should create an environment that is participatory and equitable, where all participants feel comfortable contributing their opinions and do not feel they are being steered toward a certain score or outcome.
+The SBCC-CAT can be used by any health and development organization interested in improving the design, implementation, and monitoring and evaluation (M&E) of its SBCC programs.
+The Tool should be administered by a facilitator, who, ideally, is not part of the organization.
+The organization should create an environment that is participatory and equitable, where all participants feel comfortable contributing their opinions and do not feel they are being steered toward a certain score or outcome.
 It is helpful if the facilitator is familiar with SBCC concepts and has experience in planning, implementing, and evaluating SBCC programs and activities.
 The facilitator may also want to bring examples of documents discussed in this tool, such as a communication strategy or a creative brief.
 Examples of all documents mentioned in this Tool can be found in the C-Modules, learning package for SBCC available for download at http://c-changeprogram.org/focus-areas/capacity-strengthening/sbcc-modules